vijayakumarc/my_app/README.md

 # my_app
-This repo is to devlope the application
+This repo is to develope the application